Number of partners: 2

 Main Areas of Practice:

 The practice deals with all aspects of company law from incorporation to dissolution, including mergers and acquisitions, directors’ duties and shareholders’ rights.
 Members have acquired substantial expertise in structuring domestic and cross-border investments and transactions.
-The team recently assisted Barclays Bank Plc in respect of the restructuring of its Mauritius branch and the transfer of assets and liabilities of that branch to a wholly-owned subsidiary, Barclays Bank Mauritius Limited.
+The team recently assisted the company secretary of two Mauritius based companies with respect to the interpretation and application of the provisions of the constitution of the said companies in accordance with the Mauritius Companies Act 2001.

 Mergers & Acquisitions:

 This is a substantial component of the practice.
-Members have advised in high-profile local and crossborder insolvencies and receiverships, including those of banks and insurance companies.
+Members have advised in high-profile local and cross-border insolvencies and receiverships, including those of banks and insurance companies.
 Members have the expertise to deal with complex ancillary issues, like taxation, employment law, fraud and tracing.
-Recently, the team assisted a Mauritius based company involved in the management of several hotels in entering into a compromise with its creditors with a view to dispose of the business of a hotel in Mauritius.
-It was the first sale of a distressed asset made under a compromise.
-The team also advised another Mauritius based company on the disposal of its assets subject to a deed of company arrangement with its creditors.
-This was also a novel transaction under our new insolvency laws.
+Recently, the team assisted a Mauritius based company involved in the printing and packaging industry in the negotiation of a deed of company arrangement among the administrator, the company and its creditors.

 Litigation, Arbitration & ADR:

 The practice is well regarded and has a strong record in all aspects of corporate and transactional dispute resolution.
 The litigation team is led by Rishi Pursem, a former Assistant Solicitor General at the Attorney General’s Office who also acted in the following capacities: Solicitor General, Director of Public Prosecutions and Parliamentary Counsel.
 Members regularly advise on and litigate major domestic matters, as well as complex disputes involving conflicts of laws, disputes arising out of corporate acquisitions, shareholder and minority/unfair prejudice issues, taxation, intellectual property law, employment law and occasionally public law.
-The team appeared for the Respondent, Central Water Authority, before the Privy Council.
-Members are also active in the arbitration of commercial matters.
-Highlight deals include representing the liquidator of a major company engaged in the metal stamping industry in arbitration proceedings under the Rules of the Singapore International Arbitration Centre on the issue as to whether a liquidator is bound by a shareholders’ agreement.
-The team also successfully represented a blue chip company in arbitration proceedings regarding the minority buy-out of its shares in a hotel in Mauritius.
+The team appeared for the Den Danske Bank A/S, before the Privy Council which dismissed the appeal of Surinam Shipping Company against the Mauritius Court of Appeal’s judgment in favour of Den Danske Bank A/S and The Mauritius Commercial Bank Ltd (MCB).
+The case concerned whether the MCB had undertaken liability for payment of a letter of credit or was merely an advising bank.
+If MCB was liable for payment then Den Danske Bank would be liable to MCB pursuant to an indemnity.
+The team also successfully represented the Standard Bank (Mauritius) Ltd before the Privy Council in a case which centred on the fraud exception to the obligation of a bank to make a payment under a letter of credit.

 Intellectual Property, IT & Competition:

 The practice is thoroughly experienced in the area of intellectual property rights, information technology as well as competition law.
-Recently, the team successfully represented British American Tobacco (Investments) Ltd and British American Tobacco (Brands) Ltd in proceedings challenging the decision of the Controller of the Industrial Property Office in Mauritius to allow the registration of their trademark by a competitor.
-The team is currently advising Lacoste SA in respect of a similar matter.
+Recently, the team advised an undertaking involved in the manufacturing and distribution of beer in Mauritius with regards to an investigation by the Competition Commission of Mauritius into a potential collusive agreement with another undertaking.
+The team is currently advising Lacoste SA in proceedings before the Industrial Property Office in Mauritius in respect of registration of the ‘Lacoste’ trademark by a competitor.

 Banking, Finance & Insurance:

 The practice regularly deals with issues relating to commercial transactions (including traditional loan financing, leveraged and acquisition financing, property financing) and financial transactions (finance leases and all sorts of financing negotiations and contracts).
-Highlight deals include advising Agence Française de Développement in relation to the financing of the Mauritius Ports Authority (MPA), for certain works and operations to be carried out by the MPA in order to develop the containerised sea traffic in Port Louis.
-Members of the teams have also assisted Proparco, IFC and BNPI Paribas SA with respect to loan facilities provided to various subsidiaries of the Export Trading Group operating in Tanzania, Mozambique, Malawi, Kenya, South Africa, Zambia, Zimbabwe and Uganda.
-The team further advised IFC with respect to refinancing facilities of up to USD 200 million availed to Helios Tower Nigeria Limited (HTNL), a wholly-owned Nigerian subsidiary of Helios Towers Mauritius Holdings Limited.
-HTNL is a leading telecommunications site solutions provider based in Nigeria, and which provides wireless operators with fully-managed tower sites on a leased basis.
+Highlight deals include advising the African Development Bank regarding the financing package of USD 150 million to the Mauritius Commercial Bank Ltd (MCB), comprising of USD120 million seven year multi-sector line of credit and USD30 million ten-year subordinated debt.
+The financing package will allow MCB to increase its foreign currency leading to client operating in the region and will benefit projects that foster the African Development Bank’s green and inclusive growth objectives and create employment.
+The team has also been advising International Finance Corporation with respect to refinancing facilities of up to USD200 million availed to Helios Tower Nigeria Limited (HTNL), a wholly-owned Nigerian subsidiary of Helios Towers Mauritius Holdings Limited.
+HTNL is a leading telecommunications site solutions provider based in Nigeria, which provides wireless operators with fully-managed tower sites on a leased basis.
+The team has also recently assisted two of the leading insurance companies in the setting up of private pension schemes.
+This was a novel transaction under new laws regulating private pension schemes.

 Areas of Practice